 Sierre-Zinal route

-In the heart of the Valais Alps, the 31km course will test the mettle of some of the world’s leading athletes.
+In the heart of the Valais Alps, the 31km course tests the mettle of some of the world’s leading athletes.

 Beginning in Sierre, runners face a steady climb in the early stages of the race as thy pass through Beauregard and Ponchette before reaching Chandolin – a climb of 1,420m to the mid-point of the race.

-A further, shallower climb takes competitors through Tignousa and Hotel Weisshorn before the course peaks at Nava – 85% through the treacherous course.
+A further, shallower climb takes competitors through Tignousa and Hotel Weisshorn before the course peaks at Nava, which has an altitude of 2424m.

-There are seven aid stations on the course:
+There are six aid stations on the course, plus an extra water station:

 - Beauregard (4km)